 Kettlebells serve as a great tool to turn up the calorie burn.
 Mariotti recommends doing about seven sets of 15 kettlebell swings, with 30 seconds of rest between each set.
 Try to grab a bell that’s 30-40 percent of your body weight.
 Not feeling swings?
 Alternate ten goblet squats with ten kettlebell deadlifts for ten sets instead.
 You’ll feel these all over.

 You may love to hate the burpee, but it’s an easy way to blast through energy.
 Seki says just one minute of burpees can burn an average of ten calories.
 Do ten minutes of them, and you crush 100 calories!
 You don’t have to do them all at once, either, Seki says.
 Try completing just one minute every hour at work (and when you get home to finish out the sets).
 “This can also keep your energy and focus levels steady,” Seki says.

 If you’re walking or running on a treadmill, up that incline—or find some hills outside.
 “Each time you increase your incline by 1 percent, you can potentially increase your calorie burn by an additional three to five calories per minute,” Seki says.
 In 20 minutes, you can burn 100 cals just by taking things up a notch.

 HIIT It Off

 A super-fast HIIT workout is sure to blast at least 100 calories.
 Mariotti suggests doing 30 box jumps (you can jump up onto your couch, too) and 30 wall balls with a 15- to 25-pound ball.
 Your heart rate will skyrocket, right along with your calorie burn count.

-It’s easy to burn a few extra calories per day just by adding more movement into your schedule.
+It’s easy to burn a few extra calories per day just by adding more movement into your schedule (even easier if you have Aaptiv!).
 Add these easy tactics to move even a little bit more throughout the day.
 Your body will thank you!